wincent/command-t/README.txt

 COMMANDS                                        *command-t-commands*

                                                 *:CommandT*
-|:CommandT|     Brings up the Command-T match window, starting in the
+|:CommandT|     Brings up the Command-T file window, starting in the
                 current working directory as returned by the|:pwd|
                 command.

+                                                *:CommandTBuffer*
+|:CommandTBuffer|Brings up the Command-T buffer window.
+                This works exactly like the standard file window, except that the selection is limited to files that you already have open in buffers.

                                                 *:CommandTFlush*
 |:CommandTFlush|Instructs the plug-in to flush its path cache, causing
-                the directory to be rescanned for new or deleted paths the next time the match window is shown.
+                the directory to be rescanned for new or deleted paths the next time the file window is shown.
 In addition, all configuration settings are re-evaluated, causing any
                 changes made to settings via the |:let| command to be picked up.